jahwin/wecodefy/README.md

 </p>

 # Database
-Here we are going to talk about database connetion, migration and seeding.
+Here we are going to talk about database connection, migration and seeding.

-## Database connetion
+## Database connection
-You have to set database connetion in .env file, if file not exist create it, this file must have the same content with .env.example, so then you can set you database connetion
+You have to set database connection in .env file, if file not exist create it, this file must have the same content with .env.example, so then you can set you database connection

 ```
 # This is database .env variables